 Egg and larval sample densities will be determined by dividing the number of American shad eggs and larvae by life stage (egg, yolk-sac larvae, post yolk-sac larvae) in each sample by the sample volume.
-The densities will then be standardized to the number of larvae per 500 m3.
-Densities by life stage will be analyzed by date and time.
+The densities will then be standardized to the number of larvae per 500 m.
+Densities by life stage will be analyzed by date, time, and number of units pumping.